Do you want to learn how to spend less and save more money? In this article, I’ll share ways you can trick yourself into saving money by being frugal.

 To help you change your bad money habits, you can go on a “fiscal fast,” which is when you stop spending money for a week.
 This forces you to make do with items you already have in your home.
 You can turn it into a group event, where you do it with your family, friends, or co-workers.

 Once you’ve completed your fiscal fast, you may find out that there’s a lot you can do without.
-It can also help you realize that a lot of the times we may spend out of habit and not from necessity.
+It can also help you realize that a lot of the time we may spend out of habit and not from necessity.
 You can do this once or twice a year for a week or commit to a longer amount of time.

 6. Stay accountable.

 During your financial cleanse, you may find it difficult at times to stay on track.
-If you’re determined to stick to your financial cleanse, stay accountable by partnering with a friend or make an agreement with someone.
+If you’re determined to stick to your financial cleanse, stay accountable by partnering with a friend or making an agreement with someone.
 Besides support, your friend can also offer you financial tips.
-If you fall off the bandwagon and relapsing into a bad habit, don’t be too hard on yourself.
+If you fall off the bandwagon and relapse into a bad habit, don’t be too hard on yourself.
 It happens to the best of us.
 Just recommit to your goals create checkpoints to help you along.